Some people say living on a budget sucks.

 Paying for gas and electricity are musts, but you don’t need to pay over the odds.
 Dependent on where you live you may be able to switch to a cheaper supplier or haggle with your existing one.

-More than that though is your ability and your power to reduce those bills.
+More than switching suppliers though is your ability and your power to reduce those bills.
 Not to zero, granted, but you could shave $10 a month or more by focusing on using less energy every day.

 - switch lights off